NEW: NO GMAT REQUIRED FOR 2021 Applications!

-- Tuition for the MBA program is determined by the UW Board of Regents annually.
-The tuition is a flat rate for students who are enrolled from 7 credits up to 18 credits per quarter; the typical UWB MBA student is enrolled in 8 to 12 credits per quarter.
+Tuition for the MBA program is determined by the UW Board of Regents annually.
+The tuition is a flat rate for students who are enrolled from 7 credits up to 18 credits per quarter; the typical UW Bothell MBA student is enrolled in 8 to 12 credits per quarter.
 Please note that tuition for admitted MBA Students will stay the same during the first two academic years.
 Summer quarter tuition is set independently but will be approximately the same as academic quarter tuition.

-- To qualify as a legal Washington state resident you must be a U.S. citizen, permanent resident, immigrant or refugee and have physically resided in the state of Washington for purposes other than educational for the last 12 consecutive months.
+To qualify as a legal Washington state resident you must be a U.S. citizen, permanent resident, immigrant or refugee and have physically resided in the state of Washington for purposes other than educational for the last 12 consecutive months.
 Holders of any other types of visas will not qualify.
 For further information, please see the UW Student Guide on Understanding Washington State Residency.

-- Is financial aid available? back to top
+Is financial aid available? back to top

 Yes, financial aid is available.
-To learn more about financial aid and scholarships at UWB, please check our financial aid page for qualified students.
+To learn more about financial aid and scholarships at UW Bothell, please check our financial aid page for qualified students.
 In most cases, FAFSA applications are required for financial aid consideration.
 We recommend that students complete the FAFSA online or mail a completed FAFSA application.
 Returning students should complete the FAFSA no later than February 15.
 Incoming students should complete FAFSA as soon as possible after they have been admitted to the MBA programs.
 The University of Washington Title IV Code is 003798.

 To learn more about financial support resources through the UW Graduate School, such as finding outside funding and financial aid for minority students, please check the University of Washington Graduate School and the University of Washington Library.

-- B BUS 502: Quantitative Methods and Business Statistics
+- B BUS 502: Business Statistics

-B BUS 503: Financial & Managerial Accounting
+- B BUS 503: Financial Reporting and Analysis

-- B BUS 504: Economics for Business Leaders
+- B BUS 504: Microeconomics for Business

 - B BUS 505: Financial Management

-B BUS 506: Marketing Management
+- B BUS 506: Marketing Management

-- B BUS 512: Strategy
+- B BUS 512: Strategic Management

 Students will be allowed to use their tuition exemption to enroll in MBA courses other than those listed above, on a space‐available basis.

 - In order to register using tuition exemption, students should carefully follow the steps identified in UW Bothell registration guidelines.
 Questions regarding the procedure are to be directed to the UW Bothell Registrar.

-The Vice Chancellor for Academic Affairs at the University of Washington Bothell is responsible for the content of this policy.
+- The Vice Chancellor for Academic Affairs at the University of Washington Bothell is responsible for the content of this policy.
 Changes to this policy have to be approved by the Chancellor of the University of Washington Bothell.

-- What career services are available? back to top
+What career services are available? back to top

 The School of Business offers MBA Career Coaching during the year with professional career coaches.
 Career coaches provide seminars on managing your career, resume and interviewing clinics, as well as individual coaching sessions to discuss career options and trajectories.